 Whether you’re a highway driver, city driver, or just someone who wants a radar detector that will do a great all-around job, we have pooled the top radar detector choices for you.

-- Intelligent automatic features
+- Intelligent features with a reasonable price

 - Smartphone integration